Emmanuelnoi/globe-dashboard/README.md

 ## 🚀 [Try the Live Demo →](https://your-domain.com)

 ![Demo Screenshot](screenshot.png)
-_Explore 241 countries, trace Arctic Tern migration paths, and test your geography knowledge—all on an interactive 3D globe_
+_Explore 241 countries, trace bird migration paths, compete on leaderboards, and unlock 14 achievements—all on an interactive 3D globe_

 ---